A Stem Cell Procedure Can Provide Non-Surgical Relief for the Symptoms of Osteoarthritis and Joint Injuries

 When performing a stem cell procedure, Dr. Lox never uses embryonic stem cells.
 Instead, he utilizes autologous transplantation, a method by which cells are taken from the patient’s own body, either from bone marrow or fatty issue, and then injected into the damaged joint.
 This entire process is performed in the comfort of Dr. Lox’s state-of-the-art clinic, and many patients see their symptoms improve in as little as one week.*

-If you are interested in a stem cell procedure for osteoarthritis and joint injuries and would like further information, please contact Florida Spine and Sports Medicine Center to schedule a consultation with Dr. Lox.
+If you are interested in a stem cell procedure for osteoarthritis and joint injuries and would like further information, please contact Sports and Regenerative Medicine Centers to schedule a consultation with Dr. Lox.
 Dr. Lox will be happy to answer your questions and educate you on this advanced technique, along with other non-surgical options for the treatment of joint pain, such as knee replacement alternatives.

 *Individual results may vary.